As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 Tel: 202 965-4990

-Everyone can apply for an authorization code from 30 days up to 48 hours before your flight.
+Apart from a select few, everyone can apply for an authorization code from 30 days up to 48 hours before their flight.

-ABCs, though, should apply 45 to 60 days before departure as their authorization code must first go through their tour operator, who will then do the formal authorization code application for you.
+ABCs should apply 45 to 60 days before departure as their authorization code must first go to the tour operator, who will then do the application.

-And, what are the chances of being rejected as an ABC?
 According to 1stQuest records, “only less than 5% of applicants may get rejected.
 Chances of getting a visa for European (except for the UK), Australian, and New Zealand citizens are as high as 97%.
-Chances of getting a visa for the US and UK citizens is a bit less at about 90%.
+Chances of getting a visa for the US and UK citizens are a bit less at about 90%.
 There are also certain occupations which are exposed to a higher risk of rejection such as journalism and the ones related to politics.”

 - Passport

-- Passport Photos (2) – Women, make sure to wear a hijab or scarf on your passport photo
+- Passport photos (2): Women, make sure to wear a hijab or scarf in your passport photo.

 - Passport photocopy/scan

-- Your father’s name and his employment history (yes, not kidding).
+- Your father’s name and his employment history (no, I’m not kidding).

 - Social media links or handles, including Facebook, LinkedIn, Twitter, Instagram, etc.

-5. If you have dual citizenship, can you apply with the non-American passport?
+If you have a dual nationality, you should definitely apply with your non-American passport.

-Definitely!
-In fact, this is what I did.
-Even though I traveled to Iran with Intrepid Travel (a tour operator I highly recommend not only for Iran but pretty much anywhere), I had the option of traveling to Iran on my own as I have dual citizenship, which allowed me to apply for my visa as a Dominican Republic national.
+Even though I traveled to Iran with Intrepid Travel (a tour operator I highly recommend not only for Iran but pretty much anywhere), I did have the option of traveling to Iran on my own as I have dual citizenship.
+It was easier with Intrepid Travel, and I applied for my visa as a Dominican Republic national.

-The reasoning behind me not using the American passport was for ease and economy.
+The reasoning behind not using my American passport was for ease and economy.

-With the Dominican passport, I could get a visa on arrival vs. having to get it beforehand at the embassy with the American passport.
+With the Dominican passport, I could get a visa on arrival instead of having to get it beforehand at the embassy with the American passport.

-Prices vary depending on your nationality.
-As a Dominican Republic citizen, I paid 70 euros for the visa once I picked it up at the airport in Tehran.
+I paid 70 euros ($76) when I picked up my visa at the airport in Tehran.

 Nationality | Fee (Euro) | Nationality | Fee (Euro) |